magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 what is.
 Look at it this way.
 Are you a man?
 You can say ‘yes.’
 This is the appearance of things.
 But really you are only a combination of elements or a group of changing aggregates.
 If the mind is free, it does not discriminate.
 No big and small, no you and me.
-There is nothing: , we say, or non-self.
-Really, in the end there is neither nor .
+There is nothing:
+*anattā*, we say, or non-self.
+Really, in the end there is neither *attā* nor *anattā*.

-: Could you explain a little more about
+*Q*: Could you explain a little more about kamma?

-: Kamma is action.
+*A*: Kamma is action.
 Kamma is clinging.
 Body, speech, and mind all make kamma when we cling.
 We make habits.
 These can make us suffer in the future.
 This is the fruit of our clinging, of our past defilement.
 All attachment leads to making kamma.
 Suppose you were a thief before you